Grant & Contract Services

-Key areas of focus for grant and contract work are in food safety, product tracing, food defense, and nutrition (with respect to the role of food science in addressing nutritional deficiencies).
-Individuals or organizations interested in contracting with IFT, or interested in serving as experts/subcontractors to IFT should contact Dr. Jianrong (Janet) Zhang, Director of Food Safety Programs at email@example.com.
+Individuals or organizations interested in contracting with IFT, or interested in serving as experts/subcontractors to IFT may contact Mr. William Fisher, Vice President of Science & Policy Initiatives, at email@example.com, or Dr. Jianrong (Janet) Zhang, Director of Food Safety Programs, at firstname.lastname@example.org.

 - Improving Data Quality for the Foreign Inspection Program

-The objective of this task order, issued by FDA in September 2010, is to identify, utilize and evaluate alternative sources for information about food manufacturing firms in 3 specific countries and to provide overall suggestions regarding how FDA can improve the quality of data used to contact foreign food firms.
+The objective of this task order, issued by FDA in September 2010, was to identify, utilize and evaluate alternative sources for information about food manufacturing firms in 3 specific countries and to provide overall suggestions regarding how FDA can improve the quality of data used to inspect foreign food firms.

 - Food Product Tracing Technology: Capabilities and Interoperability